 Section 16(a) of the Exchange Act requires our directors and executive officers, and any persons who own 10% or more of our voting stock, to file reports of ownership and changes in ownership of our equity securities with the SEC.
 Directors, executive officers and 10% or more holders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of those forms filed with the SEC, or written representations that no such forms were required, except for (1) one transaction reported late by Mark D. Klein, our Chief Executive Officer, President, and Chairman of our Board, and (2) one transaction reported late by Allison Green, our Chief Financial Officer, Chief Compliance Officer, Treasurer and Corporate Secretary, each of which was due to inadvertent third party administrative delay and each which were subsequently reported by filing a Form 4, we believe that our directors, executive officers and 10% or more beneficial owners (if any) complied with all Section 16(a) filing requirements during the fiscal year ended December 31, 2022.
+Based solely on a review of the copies of those forms filed with the SEC, or written representations that no such forms were required, we believe that our directors, executive officers and 10% or more beneficial owners (if any) complied with all Section 16(a) filing requirements during the fiscal year ended December 31, 2023.

-PROPOSAL I: ELECTION OF DIRECTORS
+PROPOSAL I: ELECTION OF DIRECTOR